Jay4242/goose_mcp/mcp_doctl/README.md

 ## Configuration

 The `mcp_doctl` server uses the `doctl` command-line tool, so you need to configure `doctl` with your DigitalOcean API token.
 See the [doctl documentation](https://www.digitalocean.com/docs/cli/how-to/configure/) for more information.
+Defaults are set on [Line22](https://github.com/Jay4242/goose_mcp/blob/6c995094115272f6211c14e9a4ff832c1beae30f/mcp_doctl/src/mcp_doctl/server.py#L22), like SSH key of the machine sending commands.